Tabcorp/hyperactive/README.md

 ## How does it work?

-hyperactive works by creating [mocha](https://github.com/visionmedia/mocha) tests for each unique link in your API response
+`hyperactive` crawls your API responses, and creates [mocha](https://github.com/visionmedia/mocha) tests for each unique link it finds.

-just pass hyperactive some basic config in your mocha test and it will do the rest
+Simply pass in some basic config and it will do the rest.

-## How do I use this in my project?

 ```js
 var hyperactive = require('hyperactive');